apache/gravitino/docs/iceberg-rest-service.md

 ## Server management

 There are three deployment scenarios for Gravitino Iceberg REST server:
-- As a standalone server within the Gravitino Iceberg REST server package.
+- A standalone server with a standalone Gravitino Iceberg REST server package.
-- As a standalone server within the Gravitino server package.
+- A standalone server in the Gravitino server package.
-- As an auxiliary service within the Gravitino server.
+- An auxiliary service embedded in the Gravitino server.

-For detailed instructions on how to build and install the Gravitino server package, please refer to [How to build](how-to-build.md) and [How to install](how-to-install.md) .
+For detailed instructions on how to build and install the Gravitino server package, please refer to [How to build](./how-to-build.md) and [How to install](./how-to-install.md) .
 To build the Gravitino Iceberg REST server package, use the command `./gradlew compileIcebergRESTServer -x test`.
 Alternatively, to create the corresponding compressed package in the distribution directory, use `./gradlew assembleIcebergRESTServer -x test`.
 The Gravitino Iceberg REST server package includes the following files:

 ```text
 |── ...